raphaelnyangaya/TestEnvironment/README.md

 # TestEnvironment
-This workspace is used  for testing items
+This workspace is used  for testing fabric workloads and items